 - 5.2 Development Policy DP30 states that the openness, intrinsic character and quality of the District's landscape will be respected and where possible enhanced.
 The design of buildings, and the acceptability of development, will need to take full account of the nature and distinctive qualities of the local landscape. - 5.3 Development Policy DP32 requires the design of all development to be of the highest quality.
 In respect of form, it specifically requires that proposals respect local character and distinctiveness, relate to and respect any historic context of the site, and pay regard to traditional design and forms of construction. - 5.4 The Domestic Extensions Supplementary Planning Document (SPD) provides further guidance in respect of the design of domestic extensions and alterations.
 It includes five important design principles.
 These require that extensions maintain character; are subservient; maintain spaces; maintain privacy; and maintain daylight. - 5.5 The SPD also provides guidance on front extensions.
 It states that "single or two storey front extensions would only be supported where they: harmonise with the surrounding street scene, are modestly sized and sympathetically proportioned, do not affect the amenity of neighbouring properties, and do not harm the character of the host building.
-Generally the opportunity for front extensions is likely to exist where there is sufficient space to the front of a property or where the housing is of low density and is detached."

-- 5.6 The form of the existing property and outbuildings are typical of a farm house of its era in this location and the existing development sits comfortably in its landscape.
+Generally the opportunity for front extensions is likely to exist where there is sufficient space to the front of a property or where the housing is of low density and is detached." - 5.6 The form of the existing property and outbuildings are typical of a farm house of its era in this location and the existing development sits comfortably in its landscape.
+The overall form and layout of this site along with others along the National Park boundary typify the built character and form of the area.
 The buildings are visible and are clearly legible in terms of their use and historical development. - 5.7 Whilst it is accepted that the buildings are no longer in agricultural use, it is still important to retain their character and positive relationship with their setting.
-Indeed this is a clear requirement of the planning policy summarised above. - 5.8 The proposed two-storey link building would sit between the simple front elevation of the dwelling and the converted outbuilding to the north.
-It would introduce a large and dominant feature that would significantly detract from both the simple linear form of the dwelling and the historic relationship with the outbuildings.
-Whilst the creation of additional floor space is not in itself unacceptable, there is no evidence in the proposed plans or the supporting documents of any consideration being given to the existing character of development or the site's relationship with the surrounding landscape. - In respect of the works to convert the outbuildings to form additional outbuildings and garaging, there is no objection in principle.
-The design treatment of these buildings is largely acceptable, other than the treatment of the west elevation of the proposed family room, which includes an external chimney.
-When viewed in the context of the proposed two storey domestic link, the character of the outbuilding is lost, with the appearance more akin to a wing of a very large dwelling.
-This is perhaps best demonstrated in the proposed west elevation (labelled Elevation A-A on the plans).
-Whilst there is always a difference between how buildings appear in elevation drawings and when viewed from nearby vantage points, it clearly shows a large dwelling with what is effectively the creation of a large central entrance, which leads to the proposed great hall.
-The wings would sit on either side, linked by the substantial two-storey links. - 5.10 Critically, the existing character of development and the site's relationship with its setting would be lost.
-As a result the proposal would be harmful to the character and appearance of the host dwelling and the surrounding countryside, in conflict with Development Policies DP30, DP32, CP17 and the Domestic Extensions SPD.
+Indeed this is a clear requirement of the planning policy summarised above. - 5.8 In the earlier iteration of the proposal presented to the last meeting the two-storey link building sat between the simple front elevation of the dwelling and the converted outbuilding to the north.
+It was considered that this would introduce a large and dominant feature that would significantly detract from both the simple linear form of the dwelling and its historic relationship with the outbuildings.
+Whilst the creation of additional floor space is not in itself unacceptable, there was no evidence in the proposed plans or the supporting documents of any consideration being given to the existing character of development or the site's relationship with the surrounding landscape nor consideration of the vernacular form and character of the site. - 5.9 There is no objection in principle in respect to the conversion of the outbuildings and the design treatment of those buildings is now considered largely acceptable. - 5.10 When viewed in the context of the previously proposed two storey domestic link, the character of the outbuilding was considered to be lost, with the appearance more akin to a wing of a very large dwelling.